blengerich/GenAMap/doc/Docker/Quick_Start.md

 * Restart your computer.
 Docker's weird like that.
 * Create account for [DockerHub](https://hub.docker.com/)
 * Send username to me (@blengerich).
 I will add you as a collaborator on the Docker image.
 Once you have been added:
 * Start docker daemon (open Docker Quickstart Terminal for Mac).
-After you're done admiring the ASCII art, do the following:
+After you're done admiring the ASCII art, do the following (you may need root privileges) :

 *       > docker login
         > docker pull blengerich/genamap